 I asked the locals what her name was and her history but no one knew.
 They call her vagabunda (homeless woman) because for as long as they can remember, she’s been sitting out in the water all day and night.

 Playa Esterillos Oeste Town

-Esterillos town is very small, as in the typical small Costa Rican beach town with unpaved roads, one or two small pulperias, a couple sodas and restaurants.
-However, this town is incredibly interesting.
+Esterillos town is very small, as in the typical small Costa Rican beach town with unpaved roads, one or two small pulperias (convenience stores) and a couple of restaurants.

-It’s still very rural and undeveloped but since last time we visited in 2014, it has grown quite a bit.
+It’s still rural but it has grown quite a bit the last few years.
 More and more foreigners know where this little beach town is.
-Even the city Costa Ricans go to this beach for a weekend getaway, since it’s only about a 1.5 hour drive from San Jose.
-I personally have a feeling that this town will be seeing a substantial amount of development in the near future.
+Even the city Costa Ricans go to this beach for a weekend getaway since it’s only about a 1.5 hour drive from San Jose.

 Tourists that don’t like the commercialism of Jaco are drawn to Esterillos since it still has the feeling of a rustic Costa Rica beach town where chickens crow all day and night, cows and horses roam freely in the pasture next door and police cars are nowhere to be seen.

 Though most of the people who live in Esterillos Oeste are all locals, there are some foreigners as well and they have built some big luxury communities and gated neighborhoods in the area.

 Playa Esterillos Oeste Hotels